On the Mellin transform of a D-module

-Using the cyclic vector lemma, one attaches to a differential module $V$ its Newton polygon, the slopes of its non-vertical sides are called the formal slopes of $V$.
-One has a canonical, functorial decomposition
+Using the cyclic vector lemma, one attaches to a formal connection $M$ its Newton polygon (see for example \cite{Mal}*{Chapter III}), the slopes of its non-vertical sides are called the formal slopes of $M$.
+One has a functorial decomposition